Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 To break each of the three key subsystems down further before any substantive work began, we outlined the key requirements for each system in order to understand what was eventually necessary to develop a Minimum Viable Product (MVP).
 This also ensured each of the team members were aware of the key functionalities of each subsystem.
 These will be explored in turn, before we analyse the final architecture of our system, and finally each of the key components of our architecture.

 ### M5Stack System Requirements
-The M5Stack is the primary device that the end-user interacts with, and for that reason we were mainly focused on the End-User group.
+The M5Stack is the primary device that the end-user interacts with, and for that reason the development of the M5Stack focused mainly around the end-user, [Mario](#end-user).
 In order to ensure that we implemented the end-user's stories, we split our requirements into the back-end and front-end to focus on both the accuracy of our product, and the appeal to the end-user.

 **Back-End**

-* The end-user's main goal when using this product is to be able to track their fitness level, and for that reason the M5Stack must have a pedometer to be able to accurately count the end-user's steps.
+* Mario's main goal when using this product is to be able to track their fitness level, and for that reason the M5Stack must have a pedometer to be able to accurately count the end-user's steps.
-* In order for the end-user's steps to be tracked between session, the M5 must be able to communicate with the server using the shared communication contract.
+* In order for the Mario's steps to be tracked between session, the M5 must be able to communicate with the server using the shared communication contract.

 **Front-End**

 * To ensure customer retention, the M5Stack must implement an engaging and appealing interface.
+Mario is interested in video games, and so we knew that an avatar with animation would interest him.
-* As the end-user is interested in getting healthy and this relies on the user knowing how active they have been, the M5Stack should display a live step count.
+* As the Mario is interested in getting healthy and this relies on the user knowing how active they have been, the M5Stack should display a live step count.
 * The M5Stack should display an adorable sprite (called Bean) to create an attachment with the end-user, and ensure long-term engagement.
+Due to Mario's age he was likely someone who grew up with, or around the phase of [Tamagotchi](https://tamagotchi.com), so we were inspired by that when developing Bean.
 * As the product has been gamified, the M5Stack must have a health bar which accurately reflects how much health the Bean has left.
-* To reflect the user's success and ensure they continue to meet their goals, Bean's animations and general liveliness should reflect its remaining life (i.e. it should move less when it is closer to death).
+* To reflect Mario's success and ensure they continue to meet their goals, Bean's animations and general liveliness should reflect its remaining life (i.e. it should move less when it is closer to death).
-* To allow for the user to know what goals they have, the M5Stack should display the challenges that the user is enrolled in.
+* To allow for Mario to know what goals they have, the M5Stack should display the challenges that he is enrolled in.
-* In order for the end-user to track their progress, the M5Stack should display the user's statistics.
+* In order for Mario to track their progress, the M5Stack should display the his statistics.

 ### Desktop System Requirements

 As explained above, the Desktop Application needs to act as the administration interface for data visualisation.
+This will be used by the [admin](#admin) stakeholder.
 It was developed to create a back-end to deal with sending and receiving requests.
 We also created front-end to track and visualize total users, sponsors and challenges currently available.

 **Data visualisation UI (front-end)**

-* In order for the admin to track user data, the front-end needs to pull flat totals from the database for current users, sponsors, and available challenges to draw accurate statistics.
+* In order for Amita to track user data, the front-end needs to pull flat totals from the database for current users, sponsors, and available challenges to draw accurate statistics.
-* To allow for the admin to see relevant changes in the userbase in an intuitive way, the interface must be able to split this  quantitative data based on a time frame, showing changes over daily, weekly and monthly periods.
+* To allow for Amita to see relevant changes in the userbase in an intuitive way, the interface must be able to split this  quantitative data based on a time frame, showing changes over daily, weekly and monthly periods.
-* If there are specific issues, the admin must be able to track them down.
+* If there are specific issues, Amita must be able to track them down.
 Therefore, the front-end interface must be able to look at statistics for any specific user, such as how much time they have left and global steps taken.

 **Data processing back-end**

-* To provide accurate statistics for the admin (front-end), the system must be capable of processing JSON requests efficiently from both the web application and the M5Stack.
+* To provide accurate statistics for Amita (front-end), the system must be capable of processing JSON requests efficiently from both the web application and the M5Stack.
-* To ensure the admin retains control of the userbase and product, the back-end must also be able to insert new users, sponsors and challenges into the central database, while retaining this data in a persistent manner.
+* To ensure Amita retains control of the userbase and product, the back-end must also be able to insert new users, sponsors and challenges into the central database, while retaining this data in a persistent manner.
-* In order for the end-user to have an accurate step count, the system must be able to listen on the correct MQTT client topic for step updates for each user, and update records accordingly.
+* In order for Mario to have an accurate step count, the system must be able to listen on the correct MQTT client topic for step updates for each user, and update records accordingly.
-* To allow for the end-user to know how much health their Bean has left, the system also calculates the life time remaining for each user's avatar based on step updates and time elapsed and sends the required data back to any device that requests.
+* To allow for Mario to know how much health their Bean has left, the system also calculates the life time remaining for each user's avatar based on step updates and time elapsed and sends the required data back to any device that requests.
 * To ensure that there is no discordant data between applications, data is only stored in this system and any data required by other applications will be sent by this system.
-* To ensure that the sponsor's see success from their challenges, and to ensure that the user's remain motivated, the system should automatically add rewards if user has met required goals in any challenges enrolled.
+* To ensure that the sponsors see the success of their challenges, and to ensure that the user's remain motivated, the system should automatically add rewards if user has met required goals in any challenges enrolled.

 ### Web System Requirements
-The web application should act as the primary interface for the sponsor to interact with our product.
+The web application should act as the primary interface for the [sponsor](#sponsor) to interact with our product.
 The end-user would also use this application to handle everything related to challenges and their profile.

-* Both the end-user and the sponsor must be able to log in to the website, thus the web application must be able to retain the username upon creation/login and in case of a sign-up send the new profile information to the server.
+* Both Mario and [Jimmy](#sponsor), the sponsor, must be able to log in to the website.
+Thus, the web application must be able to retain the username upon creation/login and in case of a sign-up send the new profile information to the server.
-* To ensure that the end-user is able to access their profile and individual data, the website must send a request to the server for the user profile and all their challenge, and render that information.
+* To ensure that Mario is able to access their profile and individual data, the website must send a request to the server for the user profile and all their challenge, and render that information.
-* In order for the end-user to personalize their account, the web must render a profile picture depending on the user name (the profile picture will be available on the webserver).
+* In order for Mario to personalize his account, the web must render a profile picture depending on the user name (the profile picture will be available on the webserver).
-* The end-user must be able to enrol in challenges.
+* Mario must be able to enrol in challenges.
 Therefore, the website must request all challenges from the server, render all of them (dynamically) and inform the server if a user has selected a challenge.
 * In order to ensure consistency across our system and for the user between their M5Stack and the web, the information requested and rendered) must be updated regularly (i.e. send a new request to the server every second and render the updated data on the screen).
-* To allow for the sponsor to generate new challenges, the website must have an input form for new challenges.
-The input of the sponsor gets validated (e.g. did the user complete all fields) and upon submission the new challenge will be sent to the server.
+* To allow for Jimmy to generate new challenges, the website must have an input form for new challenges.
+The input of Jimmy gets validated (e.g. did the user complete all fields) and upon submission the new challenge will be sent to the server.

 ## ARCHITECTURE OF THE ENTIRE SYSTEM
 As has been outlined above, it is clear who our user groups are as well as how they will interact with each of our key subsystems and what each of the key subsystems must be able to do.
 However, to be able to deliver our user stories and final product, we needed our architecture to include the sending and storage of data: